 Each year, executive directors sit down with their board of directors to review the nonprofit’s annual budget.
 Projections are made for revenue and funding and expenses with significant increases over last year are discussed.
 All too often, this includes health care increases of 10 percent, 20 percent, or more.

-To gain control over the nonprofit’s health care budget, many nonprofit leadership teams are proposing a switch from group health insurance coverage to a reimbursement plan as outlined in section 105 of the IRS tax code.
-Many small businesses are choosing to implement a qualified small employer health reimbursement arrangement (QSEHRA).
+To gain control over the nonprofit’s health care budget, many nonprofit leadership teams are proposing a switch from group health insurance coverage to a reimbursement plan like the health reimbursement arrangement (HRA).
+Specifically, many small businesses are choosing to implement a qualified small employer health reimbursement arrangement (QSEHRA).

 Why the switch?
 Reimbursement plans are a smart way to control costs while providing employees a valuable and appreciated health benefit.
 Small nonprofits work hard for every cent the organization raises.
 This approach helps health care dollars go further.